On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: The setup and the main results

 \section{The setup and the main results}

-Suppose that $(M,g)$ is an $n$-dimensional globally hyperbolic spacetime, i.e., an oriented and timeoriented Lorentzian manifold of metric-signature $(-1,+1,\ldots,+1)$ that possesses a smooth Cauchy hypersurface.
+Suppose that $(M,g)$ is an $n \geq 2$-dimensional globally hyperbolic spacetime, i.e., an oriented and timeoriented Lorentzian manifold $M$ of metric $g$-signature $(-, +, \ldots, +)$ that possesses a smooth spacelike Cauchy hypersurface.
 Let $E \to M$ be a smooth complex vector bundle.
-A differential operator $\Box$ acting on sections of $E$ is called \textit{normally hyperbolic} if its principal symbol $\symb{\square}$ is scalar and equals to the metric on the cotangent bundle, i.e.,
+A linear differential operator $\Box$ acting on smooth sections $\secE$ of $E$ is called \textit{normally hyperbolic} if its principal symbol $\symb{\square}$ is scalar and equals to the metric $g^{-1}$ on the cotangent bundle $T^{*} M$ over $M$, i.e.,